 Andrea Ghiselli and Mohammed al-Sudairi.
-Co-opting China’s Rise: Syria’s Strategic Narrative and China’s Participation in Middle Eastern Politics (1st draft completed).
+Exploiting China’s Rise: Syria’s Strategic Narrative and China’s Participation in Middle Eastern Politics.

-Abstract: The Syrian state articulates a strategic narrative that significantly overstates its relationship with China, well beyond what the words, actions, and presence of Chinese scholars, officials and entrepreneurs would suggest.
+Abstract: The paper finds that the Syrian state articulates a strategic narrative which significantly overstates its relationship with China for domestic and foreign policy reasons, including deceiving Western observers and policymakers.
 These findings challenge the mainstream Western scholarly and journalistic imaginings of China as playing a major role in Syria and its civil war.
 This paper also prompts important considerations about the dynamics of China’s engagement with the Middle East and how scholars should study it.

 This manuscript builds on: Andrea Ghiselli and Mohammed Turki Al-Sudairi (2019).
 Syria’s ‘China Dream’: Between the Narratives and Realities.
 King Faisal Center for Research and Islamic Studies Commentary.
 September 17.
 Link to the article.

 Andrea Ghiselli and Pippa Morgan.
 Built by China: China’s Global Economic and Human Presence beyond Aid and Investment (Under review).